 A risk factor is something that increases a person’s chance of getting a disease or problem.
 There are many risk factors for diverticular disease including:

-- Low fiber diet.
+Low fiber diet.
 Diets that are low in fiber, fruits, and vegetables and are high in red meat are risk factors for developing diverticular disease.
-A diet such as this may increase the risk by three times.
-Adding fiber to your diet may help protect your colon from diverticular disease.
-In years past, patients with diverticulosis were told to avoid nuts, seeds, and popcorn, as it was felt that this may increase the risk of an attack of diverticulitis.
-More recent studies that have examined this recommendation have not found it to be true.
+A diet that lacks fiber may increase the risk by three times, so adding fiber to your diet may help protect the colon from diverticular disease.
+In the past, patients with diverticulosis were told to avoid nuts, seeds, and popcorn, as it was felt that this may increase the risk of diverticulitis, but more recent studies that have found this recommendation not to be true.

-- Immune status.
-Patients whose immune systems are suppressed from medications such as steroids or anti-rejection medications for a transplanted organ are at risk for more severe complications such as colonic perforation.
+Immune status.
+Patients whose immune systems are suppressed from medications (steroids or anti-rejection medications for a transplanted organ) are at risk for more severe complications such as colonic perforation.

-- Age and gender.
+Age and gender.
 It is unclear the extent to which age and gender are a risk factor for complications from diverticulosis.
 Women tend to have complications from diverticulosis later in life than men.
-It was once thought that patients who have an attack of diverticulitis before age 50 would have a more virulent form of the disease, but this does not seem to be the case, after analyzing thousands of cases in the literature.
+It was once thought that patients who have an attack of diverticulitis before age 50 would have a more virulent form of the disease, but this does not seem to be the case.

 WHAT ARE THE SYMPTOMS OF DIVERTICULAR DISEASE AND HOW IS IT DIAGNOSED?